-Blake, A., Isard, M.A., Reynard, and D.
+A. Blake, M.A.
+Isard, and D. Reynard

 Recent developments in video-tracking allow the outlines of moving, natural objects in a video-camera input stream to be tracked live, at full video-rate.
 The system used here is based on Kalman Filtering with a B-spline representation of curves to track the silhouettes of moving non-polyhedral objects.
 For example hands, lips, legs, vehicles, fruit can be tracked at video-rate without any special hardware beyond a desktop workstation and a video-camera and framestore.
 The novel contribution of this paper is a tracking algorithm that uses a bootstrapping technique to learn a stochastic, dynamic model for given motions from example video-streams.
 Incorporating such a model into the tracking algorithm greatly enhances maximum tracking speed and robustness to distraction from background objects.
 Experiments with learning both rigid and non-rigid motions, using moving hands and lips, clearly show the increased tracking power resulting from the learned dynamics.

 |Published in||Proc.
 IEEE Int.
 Conf.
 Decision Theory and Control|